18 May, 2009

 The Long Hard Journey: The Story of the Pullman Porter, by Patricia and Frederick McKissack (1989), is part of the Walker American Series for Young People.
 This book is a complete history.
 Rich in language and documentation, the history of the Pullman porters is presented 144 pages that you will not be able to put down.
 This book includes a bibliography of primary and secondary sources.
 Wonderful!

 A book to contrast The Long Hard Jouney is the 1938 book Through By Rail, authored by Charles Hall and published by Macmillan.
 George Pullman is aggrandized and the text refers to shoe shining and smiling porters who "look after the travelers comfort."
-Just reading these to books side by side would be enough to elicit, and indeed provoke, a conversation about historical representation.
+Just reading these two books side by side would be enough to elicit, and indeed provoke, a conversation about historical representation.

 Most of these books are intended for children ages 9-12.
 There is a film, 10,000 Black Men Named George, that might engage high school age kids.
 It's produced by Showtime, and to be candid, the acting and storyline is okay.
 However, it does explore the working conditions of Pullman porters.
 More importantly, the contextual background regarding the publication of the socialist journal,The Messenger by Asa Philip Randolph sparks one's interest in early 20th century politics.